Mountain Records

 Mountain Records have won numerous awards with their artists.
-These include Sarie Awards, Scotty Awards, SA Music Awards (ASAMI) and most recently the SAMA Awards for the aforementioned "African Kings" release in 2009 and Plaatjies' "Ubuntu" released in 2013.
+These include Sarie Awards, Scotty Awards, SA Music Awards (ASAMI) and most recently the SAMA Awards for the aforementioned "African Kings" release in 2009 and Plaatjies' "Ubuntu" released in 2015.

 In the period after 2010 the label scaled back productions, as did many other labels, but continued a modest output which included re-issues of back catalogue in the digital sphere.
 A new CD album highlight included a special release of the label's jazz project from The Cape Jazz Band (CJB), led by veteran Cape based drummer, Jack Momple.
 The album entitled, Musical Democracy garnered high critical acclaim and revived the fortunes and moral of the label somewhat.

-In October 2015, Plaatjies released the collaboration album, produced by label owner, Lee-Thorp and released under the banner, Dizu Plaatjies and Friends entitled, Ubuntu - The Common String.
-The album has attracted considerable media interest and entered the international World Music charts, where it stayed for four months climbing to position six.
+In October 2015, Plaatjies released the aforementioned album, a collaboration with South African and French artists, once again produced by label owner, Lee-Thorp.
+It was released under the banner, Dizu Plaatjies and Friends entitled, Ubuntu - The Common String.
+The album has attracted considerable media interest and entered the International World Music charts, where it stayed for four months climbing to position six.

 Following the 2013 CJB release a special solo piano jazz project was released in 2018.
-It is entitled, Cape Jazz Piano which features six of the big names in the genre performing some of the classic repertoire from the genre.
+It is entitled, Cape Jazz Piano which features six of the big names in the genre performing some of the classic repertoire in Cape Jazz.
 The record included two relative newcomers to the genre, pianists Kyle Shepherd and Ramon Alexander.

-This Mountain label should not be confused with a British record label of the same name, believed to have been started by Bill Fehilly, manager of Nazareth, who died in a plane crash in the Scottish Borders, near Moffat, in July 1976.
-Between 1975 and 1980, the label released material by Nazareth, the Sensational Alex Harvey Band, Martyn Ford Orchestra and Voyager, and was distributed successively by EMI, Phonogram and RCA.
-There is no evidence that it is associated with the aforementioned.
+This world music Mountain label should not be confused with a British record label of the same name, believed to have been started by Bill Fehilly, manager of Nazareth, who died in a plane crash in the Scottish Borders, near Moffat, in July 1976.
+Between 1975 and 1980, the UK label released material by Nazareth, the Sensational Alex Harvey Band, Martyn Ford Orchestra and Voyager, and was distributed successively by EMI, Phonogram and RCA.
+There is no evidence that it is associated with the aforementioned like named label.
 Internet searches in 2011 turned up numerous record labels incorporating "mountain" in their names.

 Interviewed in 2000, label management of the African company stated that they were not aware of the existence of the UK-based label until several years into business, by which time the name had established itself substantially in the World Music field, having appeared in African and European world music charts a number of times with Amampondo, Celso Fonseca, Cape Jazz (a compilation) and Jean Bosco Mwenda.